-Kamalesh makes his home with his father and his mother.
-Making beds, running errands and cleaning are his household duties.
+Kamalesh lives with his father and his mother.
+He is responsible for making beds, running errands and cleaning.
 His father is employed as a laborer and his mother is employed as a laborer.
 There are 2 children in the family.

 Kamalesh lives in the mountainous community of Darawella, Dickoya, home to approximately 50,000 residents.
 Typical houses are constructed of wattle & daub floors, adobe walls and tin roofs.